google/yapf/README.rst

 ``SPLIT_ALL_TOP_LEVEL_COMMA_SEPARATED_VALUES``
-    Variation on ``SPLIT_ALL_COMMA_SEPARATED_VALUES`` in which, if a subexpression with comma fits in its starting line, then the subexpression is not split.
+    Variation on ``SPLIT_ALL_COMMA_SEPARATED_VALUES`` in which, if a subexpression with a comma fits in its starting line, then the subexpression is not split.
 This avoids splits like the one for ``b`` in this code:

     .. code-block:: python